 multilevel network analyses (combining organizational and individual ties) evaluating the globally diverse institutional complex that ensures the stability, safety, and security of the Internet, identifying critical gaps between this dense institutional network and the broader global governance system.

 The submarine cables work has produced one student-authored publication in the Journal of Policy and International Affairs; I am co-authoring a second article on the regional economics and security of submarine cables, under review by Contemporary Security Policy.
 The shutdowns work has produced a co-authored, five-case article on autocracies and Internet shutdowns under review by the Journal of Peace Research; to further refine the model, the sequel (in progress) takes a mixed methods approach, using hierarchical clustering to identify trends and threshold cases in shutdown global data from 2016 to 2021.
-These research streams would not only enhance the DTPL’s portfolio with novel and impactful research, but also creates fruitful linkages with the infrastructure and development research clusters.
-Interdisciplinary research environments are my native habitat, and I am excited at the prospect of collaborating with colleagues in the DTPL, and across STEaPP on these kinds of projects.
+These research streams would not only enhance the DTPL’s portfolio with novel and impactful research, but also create fruitful linkages with STEaPP’s infrastructure and development research clusters.
+Interdisciplinary research environments are my native habitat, and I am excited at the prospect of collaborating with colleagues in the DTPL, PETRAS, and across STEaPP on these kinds of projects.

-Engagement and Impact Through Science Diplomacy My deep, novel research findings would not be possible without continuous and trusted engagement with the epistemic communities managing the Internet’s infrastructure and security.
+External Engagement and Impact Through Science Diplomacy My novel and rich research findings would not be possible without continuous and trusted engagement with the epistemic communities managing the Internet’s infrastructure and security.
 In the last ten years I have interviewed over 100 actors across these communities, at over 40 network operations and cybersecurity conferences around the world.
-Since completing my PhD, my engagement is best categorized as impact-driven science diplomacy.
-By demonstrating I speak technical, political, and business vernaculars, I have established a reputation as a trusted honest broker that brings a deep understanding of the complex, sociotechnical governance and management problems endemic in establishing collaborative engagement between these transnational institutions, policy makers and regulators, and law enforcement.
-I have developed rare (and hard won) access to diverse formal and informal institutions critical not only to combating cybercrime, but that also provide the access and empirical evidence necessary to developing rich, theory-based understandings of the kinds of collaboration necessary for keeping pace with continuous innovation by cybercriminals.
+Since completing my PhD, my engagement is best categorized as impact-driven science and technology diplomacy.
+By demonstrating I speak technical, political, and business vernaculars, I have established a reputation as a trusted honest broker that brings a deep understanding of the complex, sociotechnical governance and management problems endemic in establishing collaborative engagement between these transnational institutions, policy makers, regulators, and law enforcement.
+I have developed rare (and hard won) access to diverse formal and informal institutions critical not only to combating cybercrime, but that also provide the access and empirical evidence necessary to developing rich understandings of the kinds of collaboration necessary for keeping pace with continuous innovation by cybercriminals.

-As a research fellow and advisor to the Anti-Phishing Working Group (APWG), I chaired the 2018 Symposium on the Policy Impediments to e-Crime Data Exchange, bringing together cybersecurity experts, lawyers, and policy-makers to highlight the GDPR as an opportunity to resolve the tensions between operational security groups, advocacy groups, and data protection authorities wrestling with tensions between privacy and security challenges.
+As a Research Fellow and Advisor to the Anti-Phishing Working Group (APWG), I chaired the 2018 Symposium on the Policy Impediments to e-Crime Data Exchange, bringing together cybersecurity experts, lawyers, and policy-makers to highlight the GDPR as an opportunity to resolve the tensions between operational security groups, advocacy groups, and data protection authorities wrestling with tensions between privacy and security challenges.
 APWG’s Secretary General Peter Cassidy recently shared that a number of participants from the 2018 Symposium indicated it was one of the most impactful meetings they have attended.
 This year we are continuing this work, planning an annual series of Cybersecurity Data and Governance Symposia to kick off in November 2022.
-Also with the APWG (in collaboration with Dr. L. Weissinger at Tufts’ Fletcher School of Global Affairs) we evaluate the perverse incentives created by ICANN’s ill-conceived GDPR compliance.
+Also, in collaboration with the APWG and Dr. L. Weissinger at Tufts’ Fletcher School of Global Affairs we evaluate the perverse incentives created by ICANN’s ill-conceived GDPR compliance.
 The research findings will contribute to a collaboration with Senator Ed Markey’s (D, MA) staff to develop model legislation to ensure the accessibility of data critical to cybersecurity incident response.